sedemto/phain-ltfat/README.md

 ## Work done
 - Functions for the Gabor transform were substituted by optimized routines from the LTFAT toolbox.
 Computation of the Gabor transform is about 35 % faster this way, resulting in approximately **10 % total speedup** of PHAIN.
 Beware that the original code treats the signal as non-periodic, while it is considered periodic by LTFAT.
 In effect, if a gap would be present near the signal border, the reconstruction would be different; otherwise, the results are identical (see demo below).
-- Projection to the reliable set has also been substituted by a more efficient code improving its calculation by approximately 70 %.
-However, this improvement does not effect the total speedup due to its already fast computational speed.
+- Projection to the reliable set has also been substituted by a more efficient code improving its computational speed by approximately 70 %.
+However, this improvement does not effect the total speedup due to its already fast computation.
 - paramsolver.x0?

 ## Experiment